SoeHtutAung/MCDA-Spatial-DHS-Rshiny-Nigeria/README.md

 # 2. Creating interactive dashboard (RShiny App)
 Using `data/process.R` necessary packages and datasets are loaded.
 Scripts for dashboard are kept in `shiny_dashboard/` folder.

+> [!IMPORTANT]
+> :one: Datasets are not uploaded on GitHub. <br/>
+> :two: README file is included in each folder to describe the contents. <br/>
+> :three: Shiny App is not uploaded on posit, so there is no link to the dashboard and only sample screenshots are included.